lab1092/blender-manual_ja/manual/rigging/armatures/editing/bones.rst

 To create two bones out of each selected bone:

-- press :kbd:`W`:menuselection:`popup --> Subdivide`, same as :kbd:`W-1`, or
+- press :kbd:`W`:menuselection:`pop-up --> Subdivide`, same as :kbd:`W-1`, or
 - select :menuselection:`Armature --> Subdivide` from the header menu

 To create an arbitrary number of bones from each selected bone:

-- press :kbd:`W`:menuselection:`popup --> Subdivide Multi`, same as :kbd:`W-2`, or
+- press :kbd:`W`:menuselection:`pop-up --> Subdivide Multi`, same as :kbd:`W-2`, or
 - select :menuselection:`Armature --> Subdivide Multi` from the header menu, an

-Then specify the number of cuts you want in the popup.
+Then specify the number of cuts you want in the pop-up.
 As in mesh editing, if you set ``n`` cuts, you'll get ``n+1`` bones for each selected bone.

 .. list-table::
    Subdivision example

-   * - .. figure:: /images/ManRiggingBoneSubdivideExEditMode1.jpg
+   * - .. figure:: /images/RiggingBoneSubdivideExEditMode1.jpg
           :width: 300px

           An armature with one selected bone, just before multi-subdivision.

-     - .. figure:: /images/ManRiggingBoneSubdivideExEditMode2.jpg
+     - .. figure:: /images/RiggingBoneSubdivideExEditMode2.jpg
           :width: 300px

           The selected bone has been "cut" two times, giving three sub-bones.